pjared/ThePeople/all-notes/development/caching/candidate.md

 ## Updating
 - The cache is updated when:
-    - A candidate hits 'show' on their profile
-    - A candidate makes a change to their profile and is showing
+    - A candidate makes a change to their profile

 The code that will be called to update the ballot cache is
 ```